-Flash mob rallies in downtown Hong Kong financial district
+Violence brings Hong Kong to 'brink of total breakdown' - police

 Police also fired tear gas at City University in Kowloon Tong, beneath the Lion Rock, and at Chinese University on the other side of the mountain, where protesters threw petrol bombs and bricks at police.

+Protesters at City University have stockpiled bricks and petrol bombs on the bridges and other approaches and were making small devices with nails, apparently to puncture tyres.

 Streets inside and outside the Chinese University campus entrance were littered with bricks, other debris and small street fires as police tackled some protesters to the ground.

 A van used as part of a street barricade was set ablaze.

 The university said some people had broken into a storeroom and taken bows, arrows and javelins.
 All were later retrieved, it said.